 - Demian happily ditches the arranged marriage to let Anthony get the girl.

 - Left Hanging: There's a whole conga line of loose ends, especially if you don't play all three paths.
-See Fridge Horror above.
+See Fridge Horror in YMMV.

 - Let's Play: One by Kristi78968.

 - Literally Falling In Love: Isis falls on Antoine from a high window.